-The Public Service Intern Program (PSIP) TURNS 50!
+The Public Service Intern Program (PSIP) Celebrates its 50th Anniversary!

-This year, the University of Michigan is celebrating the 50th anniversary of the Public Service Intern Program (PSIP).
-The University Career Center, the program’s sponsor, will host a variety of events designed to help alumni reconnect with one another and engage with current students interested in learning about career paths and the experiences of former PSIPers.
+The University of Michigan celebrated the 50th anniversary of the Public Service Intern Program (PSIP) during the 2018-2019 academic year.
+The University Career Center, the program’s sponsor, hosted a variety of events where alumni reconnected with one another and engaged with current students who learned about career paths and the experiences of former PSIPers.

-Alums are celebrating the 50th year by serving on a Public Service Career Panel in October 2018, attending a Reunion Reception during Homecoming weekend in October 2018 in Ann Arbor, attending a Reception June 2019 in DC, or by donating to the new PSIP Endowed Scholarship fund.
+Celebrations during the 50th year included program alumni speaking on a Public Service Career Panel in October 2018, a Reunion Reception during Homecoming weekend in October 2018 in Ann Arbor, a Reception on June 13, 2019 in DC, and creation of the PSIP Endowed Scholarship fund.

 For additional information or questions, contact PSIP Supervisor Lynn Halton at firstname.lastname@example.org